Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Constraints on the PBH Abundance

 \subsection{Results}

 We constrain $f_\mathrm{PBH}$ by requiring that, for each pixel in the observational sky maps (with $N_\mathrm{side}=16$), the synchrotron signal of PBHs does not exceed the observed intensity plus twice the observational error.
 Since the synchrotron signals are proportional to $f_\mathrm{PBH}$, we rescale $f_\mathrm{PBH}$ until the limit condition is satisfied.
-To obtain conservative constraints, we do not consider any contribution from astrophysical backgrounds.
+To obtain conservative constraints, we do not attempt to model or subtract any astrophysical background components.
+Instead, we conservatively allow the entire observed radio intensity to be accounted for by synchrotron signals of PBHs.

 In Fig.~\ref{fig: fPBH-CR-SUNE_NFW}, we show the constraints on $f_\mathrm{PBH}$ for different CR propagation models, assuming monochromatic mass functions, SUNE GMF model, and NFW DM profile.
 For the DBz4 model which does not include the re-acceleration, we obtain modest constraints only for $M_c<1\times 10^{15}\,\mathrm{g}$, as can be expected from Fig.~\ref{fig: synch spec}.
 In contrast, for all diffusive re-acceleration models, we obtain stringent constraints.
 For instance, the most conservative constraints (obtained with the GH model) require $f_\mathrm{PBH} < 1.25 \times 10^{-4}$ for $M_c = 1.9 \times 10^{16}\,\mathrm{g}$.
 It can be seen that, as the diffusion halo half-height $z_\mathrm{h}$ increases from 4 kpc to 10 kpc (in the DRz4-10 models), the constraints strengthen by approximately an order of magnitude.
 For the GH and DRz4 models whose $z_\mathrm{h}=4\,\mathrm{kpc}$, the obtained constraints differ slightly for $M_c\gtrsim 5\times 10^{15}\,\mathrm{g}$.